Christina Van-Dunem Da Fonsech

 Christina Jackbin Nanghali Van-Dunem Da Fonsech-Shikongo (born 1978) is a Namibian police officer.
-She holds the rank of chief inspector in the Namibian Police Force and is known as the "Nampol Iron Lady" for her role in establishing and revamping the community policing initiatives especially in the Khomas region.
-She is also known for cracking down fake pastors and unscrupulous traditional healers.
+She holds the rank of chief inspector in the Namibian Police Force.
+She is known as the "Nampol Iron Lady" for her role in establishing and revamping the community policing initiatives, especially in the Khomas region.
+She is also known for cracking down on fake pastors and unscrupulous traditional healers.